SummaryRead the full fact sheet

 When babies are born prematurely they are less developed than full term babies.
 Their gestational age is an indicator of what stage of development they have reached.
 This, in turn, relates to what sort of medical support they will need.

-The health professionals and equipment needed to look after premature babies are usually located in the neonatal intensive care unit (NICU) of a hospital, or the special care nursery (for babies who are a little stronger than those needing intensive care).
+The health professionals and equipment needed to look after premature babies are usually located in the (NICU) of a hospital, or the (for babies who are a little stronger than those needing intensive care).

 Equipment in the NICU helps to support and monitor babies’ breathing, heart rate, feeding and temperature, and the workings of their stomach and bowels.